aphilippopoulos248/SunnyLand-1.0/README.md

 I exported the games sound effects from Pixabay.

 # Download Instructions
-1. Select "Code" on the upper right and then select "Download.zip"
+1. Select "Code" on the upper right and then select "Download ZIP"
-2.
+2. Once Downloaded, right click on the zipped folder and click "Extract All"
+3.